vladwpnz/TS_Practic_1/README.md

 > 4. Rewrite the JavaScript code by adding the type (number, boolean, string) without installing TypeScript and without changing the extension to the index.js file.
 > 5. Submit all changes, create a pull request from develop and generate revenue.
 > 6. Post a message to the repository.

+# TS_Practic_4

+> 1. All .ts code is logically divided into modules.
+Modules are in separate folders.
+Types too.
+> 2. I connected all the modules to the main main.ts file.
+> 3. All functions in the code are typed.